 That's not a great result, and it's quite similar to the 200t I drove a couple of years ago.
 Even with stop-start.

-Auto stop-start and cylinder deactivation are standard, minimum fuel requirement is 98 RON premium unleaded, and you’ll need 90 litres of it to fill the tank.
+Recommended fuel is 98 RON premium, and you’ll need 80 litres of it to fill the tank.

 From the driver's seat you get that very appealing sense of solidity that you get in every Lexus, even the baby SUV UX.
 That's partly because when a car weighs this much, it helps soak up the bumps.
 Lexus has a particular ride quality, even in its sportier variants, that makes you feel safe and cosseted.